pdtpartners/nix-snapshotter/docs/architecture.md

 nix-snapshotter also leverages [remote snapshotter][remote-snapshotter] features to take over the mechanism of unpacking layers during image pull.
-This allows nix-snapshotter to look at the layer's annotations where we keep the Nix store paths to create GC roots (substituting from a binary cache if necessary).
+This allows nix-snapshotter to look at the layer's annotations, which is where we keep the Nix store paths to create GC roots (substituting from a binary cache if necessary).
 An unpacked layer is known as a `snapshot`, which allows branching if used as a base image.
 Each Nix snapshot has a corresponding `gcroots` directory where